immutable2022/setupRaspberryPi/README.md

 If you are doing advanced things that might get into trouble (for example denial of service attacks is considered a crime in most jurisdictions) you will need to install a VPN.
 Here do your research and pick a payed one and - you guessed it - normally the most secure tend to be the most expensive.
 Check as many reviews as possible before choosing one.

-For a first test with a vpn a good option could be ProtonVPN but bare in mind the free version doesn't allow TOR over VPN.
-The payed version allows TOR over VPN.
+For a first test with a vpn a good option could be ProtonVPN.
 A tutorial that works with DietPI is this one: https://protonvpn.com/support/official-linux-vpn-debian/

 You may want to research the best VPN for your scenario; this tutorial is here as an example of how to setup a VPN under on DietPI.

-IMPORTANT(!): as I went through and installed my VPN I had to remove the Anonsurf startup command!!
-So go to the Anonsurf section and remove the line "anonsurf start" from the startup script!
-Most likely your VPN will fail and if you try to have both the VPN and Anonsurf running at the same time you can make your connection highly unreliable and get into trouble.
-So use either Anosurf or your VPN but never both.
-If you try to use both spend some time (hours/days) to monitor your connections and see what happens.
-My VPN was able to connect but after some hours it would drop, and the problem was having Anonsurf starting on boot.
+IMPORTANT(!): after several setups and experimentation, I had to setup the VPN on the WiFi router, and leave Anonsurf running on the Raspberry Pi.
+There are many issues that make it almost impossible to have both VPN and Anonsurf running simultaneously.
+So the best setup is to install a VPN on your Wifi router and keep Anonsurf running on your Raspberry Pi.
+Start with a free account on ProtonVPN to have a first impression on how this works.

 To use TOR over VPN - the best scenario to start with - get a VPN provider which supports this feature; they will already have servers out of the box with get the VPN traffic routed through TOR network which means your connection will be like this: